tsmallwood23/microservices-demo-in-k8-with-helm/README.md

 # online-shop-microservices

-Cloned the available Online Demo Microservices from Google and used it to practice deploying a fully fledged microservice application in Kubernetes.
+Used the available Online Demo Microservices from Google https://github.com/GoogleCloudPlatform/microservices-demo to practice deploying a fully fledged microservice application in Kubernetes.